 The application fee for the Molecular Medicine PhD Program is $50.

-Fee waiver requests should be sent to [email protected] with a subject line of “MMED application fee waiver request”, and should include a rationale, especially if the applicant does not fulfill the URM/ socially/economically challenged requirements listed.
-See our fee waiver policy below.
+Fee waiver requests should be sent to [email protected] with a subject line of “MMED application fee waiver request."

 Final admissions decisions will be made by February.
 The Admissions Committee will do its best to notify all applicants in a timely fashion.